aws-samples/amazon-aurora-labs-for-mysql/docs/ML/Cleanup/index.md

-Connect to the session manager using the instructions [here](/prereqs/connect/) and execute following commands to cleanup Sagemaker resoucres and roles.
+Connect to the session manager using the instructions [here](/prereqs/connect/) and execute following commands to cleanup Sagemaker resources and roles.
 Replace the ==[dbCluster]== placeholder with the name of your DB cluster.

 ``` shell